Disaster Risk Report logo Disaster Risk Report. Hazard bulletin · FEMA National Risk Index

 Which coverage the top hazards call for, and the mitigation worth doing before you need it.

-This is the at-a-glance grid you get, plus the plain-English breakdown behind it.
+This is the ranked hazard readout you get, highest exposure first, plus the plain-English breakdown behind it.
 Your address replaces every value.

 Read this before you buy the report

 The National Risk Index is not a measure of how likely a disaster is.
 It is a measure of expected annual loss: FEMA blends how often a hazard occurs, how much is in harm's way, how vulnerable the community is, and how well it can recover, into one number.
-That has two honest consequences we put right on the page:
+That has two consequences we put right on the page instead of hiding them:

 We'd rather you understand that up front than feel misled after.
 It's FEMA's index, presented straight, so you can read it correctly and take it to your insurer.